wikimedia/wvui/readme.md

 💡 Tips:

-- Add `--` to pass arguments to the script.
-For example, `npm run test:unit -- -u` to update all Jest snapshots.
+- Add `--` to pass arguments to the script command.
+For example, `npm run test:unit -- -u`.
 - Add `-s` to omit verbose command echoing.
 For example, `npm -s i` or `npm -s run format`.

 <details markdown>